centoventi/passw_generator/README.md

 # Python Password Generator
-A 12-character password generator written in python
+`A Password generator written in Python.
+Currently only supports 12 characters.
+I will make a 20/24 character version in a near future.`

 ## Requirements:
 - Visual Studio Code or other programs that are able to run python